In This Article

 What Is Rogaine?

 Rogaine (or its generic name, minoxidil) is a topical hair growth treatment.
-While it is unknown how exactly the treatment works, it's believed that it helps dilates blood vessels in the scalp, which then improves hair follicle function and stimulates hair growth.
+While it is unknown how exactly the treatment works, it seems to help dilates blood vessels in the scalp, which then improves hair follicle function and stimulates hair growth.

 Can You Use Rogaine for Eyebrows?